 Check out your Competition

-Where you can’t figure out the right voice to use for your brand, your competition can give you clues on what’s working in your niche.
+Where you can’t figure out the right voice to use for your brand, your competition can give you clues on what’s working in your industry.

 To get started, check out successful brand voices in your niche; find out how they sound.

-Besides the steps mentioned here, you can also research your audience to find out their disposition or the kind of brand voice that will appeals to them.
+Besides the steps mentioned here, you can also research your audience to find out their disposition or the kind of brand voice that will appeal to them.

 This research can be done either on a social media forum which has a good number of your ideal audience, a competitor’s page or any other location where you can find data on what works with your target audience.